sumorocker/jquery-addressbook/README.md

 Install webpack with; `npm install -g webpack`

-Compile you JavaScript bundle with: `webpack --entry ./js/app.js --outp-filename ./js/app-bundle.js`
+Compile you JavaScript bundle with: `webpack --entry ./js/app.js --output-filename ./js/app-bundle.js`

 If you need to develop and will compile often, you can have webpack watch: just add `--watch` to the command line